-Previously, I have given you some tips on how to select and buy the right tripod for you.
-In this video from Phil Steele, he goes over some of the same things and goes on to give some additional tips on how to use your tripod correctly.
-Some of this may seem overly simple but trust me, it's not necessarily intuitive knowing how to use a tripod.
-I've seen it done wrong many times, which can mean possible disaster for your camera.
+Learn how to use a tripod correctly in this video from Phil Steele.
+Learn about the different types of tripods, how to use your tripod, some buying tips and more.
+Some of this may seem overly simple but trust me, it’s not necessarily intuitive knowing how to use a tripod.
+I’ve seen it done wrong many times, which can mean a possible disaster for your camera.

 How to choose and use a tripod

 What kind of tripod do you use?
 Do you have the flip style legs or the rotating ones?
 I personally have some of each for different purposes.

 - I have an older model Manfrotto with a 3-way head (like Phil demonstrated in the video) and aluminum legs with the clip locks.
 It is more durable and steady, but it’s also bulky and heavy and is for studio or stationary use mostly.

 - Then I have a carbon-fiber ProMaster tripod with a ball head and twist-style leg locks.
 It’s smaller and lighter but pretty durable.

 - I also have a smaller travel tripod, (the ProMaster Professional XC528C Carbon Fiber Tripod) that folds up onto the center column and packs down to about 14″ long.

 - Finally, I have a Joby Gorillapod (the largest Focus SLR version you can get it with or without a tripod head) that is handy for smaller cameras and going places you can’t go with a regular tripod.